 For decades, the standard for hand position on the steering wheel was to put your hands in the 10 and 2 position, if you were imagining the steering wheel as a clock.
 However, because of the addition of airbags, this practice has been come obsolete and unsafe.
-With your hands in that position, should the airbag deploy, you are looking at some major destruction to your hands and arms.
+With your hands in that position, should the airbag deploy, you are looking at some major damage to your hands and arms.

 Instead, the NHSTA and AAA suggest holding the wheel at the 9 and 3 position.
 There is some conflicting opinions on going lower than the 9 and 3 position to the 8 and 4 position.
 Some say it provides you with greater hand protection, while others say that it gives you less control over the wheel, increasing the likelihood of an accident.

 It turns out, the way that we learned to turn back in the “good ole days” is now also a no go.
 The “hand over hand” method also puts your hands in direct fire of an exploding airbag.
-Instead, the experts listed above recommend using a push/pull method.
+Instead, the experts recommend using a push/pull method.
 Instead of switching your hands over top of one another, they recommend pushing up with one hand and pulling down with the other.

 Other Vehicle Safety Features

 Are you prepared for an emergency?
-Storms, breakdowns, or even zombies?
+Storms, breakdowns, zombies?
 It’s always good to be prepared and ready just in case and keeping an emergency kit in your vehicle so you can easily handle problems when out on the road.
 I’ve got my zombie stash put together, so I feel pretty well prepared… just in case.

 Here’s a list of what I’ve got in my emergency zombie kit: